rust-mcp-stack/rust-mcp-sdk/crates/rust-mcp-sdk/README.md

 - ✅ Batch Messages
 - ✅ Streaming & non-streaming JSON response
 - ✅ Streamable HTTP Support for MCP Clients
-- ⬜ Resumability
+- ✅ Resumability
-- ⬜ Authentication / Oauth
+- ⬜ Oauth Authentication

 **⚠️** Project is currently under development and should be used at your own risk.